 The Company is involved in various claims, inquiries and legal actions arising in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these matters is not expected to have a material adverse effect on the Company's financial position or liquidity.
-As of May 31, 2023, the Company had accruals of \$3,500 related to legal matters.

 On May 8, 2021, a purported class action complaint (Robbins v.
 PlushCare, Inc. et al.) was filed in the United States District Court for the Northern District of California against the Company's wholly owned subsidiary, PlushCare, Inc. The complaint, as amended, alleges that certain of PlushCare's subscription payment practices violate California and other state automatic renewal laws and the Federal Electronic Funds Transfer Act, among other claims, arising from allegations that PlushCare failed to provide adequate disclosures to members.
 The lawsuit seeks restitution of subscription fees, statutory damages for each violation, subject to trebling, reasonable attorneys' fees, and injunctive relief.
 Under the terms of the agreement to purchase PlushCare, the selling shareholders will indemnify Accolade for losses related to this matter, subject to a cap.
-The parties have tentatively agreed on a settlement and the Company has recorded a contingent liability.
-The majority of the Company's liability is eligible to be paid through third-party insurance and the remaining indemnification from the selling shareholders of PlushCare.
-The remainder amounted to \$1,244 at May 31, 2023.
+The parties agreed to a settlement for \$3,700.
+The court issued a final approval and final judgment in July 2023.
+The Company paid the settlement in full in September 2023 pursuant to the terms of the court-approved settlement.
+The Company has been reimbursed by third-party insurance for a majority of the liability and the remainder of the liability was subject to indemnification and reimbursement from cash and stock escrows set up as part of the Company's acquisition of PlushCare which was settled in the fourth quarter of fiscal 2024.